 This Picante Old Bay Michelada beer recipe is a twist on normal Micheladas.
-This Mexican beer cocktail is made with beer and tomato juice, this easy twist is sure to be a hit!
+This Mexican beer cocktail is made with beer and tomato juice.
+This easy twist is sure to be a hit!
 If you enjoy Bloody Marys, these Mexican beer cocktails are for you.

 Picante Old Bay Michelada Beer Cocktail Recipe